Today, after 40 years of existence,

 Truman Sports Complex began on July 11, 1968.
 A rolling roof was

-part of the original design for both stadiums, but the idea scrapped
+part of the original design for both stadiums, but did not

 because of cost overruns and project delays it would cause.